 What was in you that mesmerized me?
 It was the power of your depiction of a sad emotion.
 You directly hit my heart.
 I thought your sad persona was an approximate reflection of me.
 So, the forces of identification were at play between us.
 And also the inspiration to live that the sadness produced.
-Yes, sadness can make you less daunted to face life.
-Besides it enriches your life in giving it more meaning and power.
+Though sadness can make you less daunted to face life, but it can enrich it by giving it more meaning and power.

 An artist attempts to create the selected products out of reality and his imagination.
 Both reality and imagination are the products of mind.
 Though they are different entities but often have, though not always, tangible connections.
 The role of the actor is to accurately portray the character and the situations described in the script but that is not enough.
 There are a lot of things not written in the script which are essential in the portrayal of the story, which a director and an actor come up with.
 In fact these things are often more important than the scripted description of the situation and the character.
 Obviously, the actor has to have been through the hell of the pain of human life, through the scorching struggle of survival.
 The greatest school of acting is life itself.
 It is quite obvious that you have been through those experiences as it shows up in your acting.
 Over fifty years by your human, realistic, and accurate depiction of roles, you have elevated the art of acting to an extraordinarily high level.
 For this knowledgeable and sensitive human beings will be ever grateful to you.
 You are an artist and artists stand at the same high level in the human society as scientists, humanitarian workers, public leaders, and religious leaders do.